MachoPanko/telco-customer_analysis/README.md

 5. Random Forest

 ## Conclusion
--The top 6 variables of differing natures are found.
+- The top 6 variables of differing natures are found.
--A model with a prediction accuracy of 99.7% can be produced with random forest.
+- A model with a prediction accuracy of 99.7% can be produced with random forest.
--We learned that linear regression and decision tree regression did not perform well in predicting tenure.
+- We learned that linear regression and decision tree regression did not perform well in predicting tenure.
--We learnt three new machine learning models (random forest, XGBoost and gradient boosting) which offers way more accurate results.
+- We learnt three new machine learning models (random forest, XGBoost and gradient boosting) which offers way more accurate results.

 ## References
 1) https://www.kaggle.com/datasets/blastchar/telco-customer-churn